-The conference consists of two parts.
-In the afternoon of 6 October 2022, a panel and a roundtable, organised by the European General Studies programme, will be dedicated to the institutionalization and professionalization of foresight in the EU.
-The panel will bring together experts offering historical and sociological perspectives on how foresight became part of the EU’s institutional structure, which actors drive the foresight agenda and how they do this.
-It will be followed by a roundtable debate on the contemporary practice of foresight.
-Policy-makers from the European Commission and the European Parliament will share their insights on the usefulness and limitations of foresight in the context of their work.
+The conference consisted of two parts.
+In the afternoon of 6 October 2022, a panel and a roundtable, organised by the European General Studies programme, was dedicated to the institutionalization and professionalization of foresight in the EU.
+The panel brought together experts offering historical and sociological perspectives on how foresight became part of the EU’s institutional structure, which actors drive the foresight agenda and how they do this.
+It was followed by a roundtable debate on the contemporary practice of foresight.
+Policy-makers from the European Commission and the European Parliament shared their insights on the usefulness and limitations of foresight in the context of their work.

-On 7 October 2022, the part of the conference organised by the Department of EU International Relations and Diplomacy Studies will focus on “Foresight in the European Union’s External Action”.
-It will begin with a panel that assesses the role and potential of foresight within and for the EU’s strategic external action, before turning to what this means for the European Union and the green and digital transformation in Africa.
+On 7 October 2022, the part of the conference organised by the Department of EU International Relations and Diplomacy Studies focused on “Foresight in the European Union’s External Action”.
+It began with a panel that assessed the role and potential of foresight within and for the EU’s strategic external action, before turning to what this means for the European Union and the green and digital transformation in Africa.

-The keynote address will be delivered by the European Commissioner for International Partnerships, Jutta Urpilainen.
-Commissioner Urpilainen will speak on the topic of EU Relations with Africa and the Global Gateway.
+The keynote address was delivered by the European Commissioner for International Partnerships, Jutta Urpilainen.
+Commissioner Urpilainen spoke on the topic of EU Relations with Africa and the Global Gateway.

-The Commissioner’s keynote address will set the scene for a roundtable with different stakeholders in the afternoon.
-This roundtable will discuss how foresight can inform and support the EU’s policies regarding the green and digital transformation in Africa.
-The stakeholders’ input will then serve as the basis for an exchange with policy-makers from the European External Action Service, the Council of the European Union, and the European Commission.
+The Commissioner’s keynote address set the scene for a roundtable with different stakeholders in the afternoon.
+This roundtable discussed how foresight can inform and support the EU’s policies regarding the green and digital transformation in Africa.
+The stakeholders’ input then served as the basis for an exchange with policy-makers from the European External Action Service, the Council of the European Union, and the European Commission.

-This event forms part of a conference cycle on “Foresight in the European Union”, which also includes events organised by KU Leuven in May 2022 (see programme) and the Europaeum network at the University of Oxford.
+This event formed part of a conference cycle on “Foresight in the European Union”, which also includes events organised by KU Leuven in May 2022 (see programme) and the Europaeum network at the University of Oxford.
 The online conference by the Europaeum network will take place on 30 November and 1 December.
 For more details on this conference, please consult the Europaeum website.